 Do you want to know more about the Workload Meter?
 Then listen back to the April user session.
 In an hour, the listeners were updated on the usefulness and necessity of the Werkdruktemeter.
 But also how you can use the Workload Meter (via a step-by-step plan) with the help of the coordinator, manager and employee.
 It becomes clear which questions the Workload Meter includes and what feedback the users receive.
 Attention was also paid to privacy (anonymity of the users), how often you can use the instrument and useful tips & tricks when using it.

-The agenda with a vision for the future of labour within the insurance sector is the result of joint efforts by the trade unions, CNV Vakmensen, FNV Finance, De Unie and the insurers.
+The agenda with a vision for the future of labour is the result of joint efforts by the trade unions CNV Vakmensen, FNV Finance, De Unie and the insurers.

 How do you ensure that employees stay productive, motivated and healthy at work?
 In short, that's what employability is all about.
 The need to work on employability is increasing, because the Netherlands is ageing and hazing at a rapid pace.